ethteck/splat/README.md

 A binary splitting tool to assist with decompilation and modding projects

 Currently, only N64, PSX, and PS2 binaries are supported.
+More platforms may come in the future.

 Please check out the [wiki](https://github.com/ethteck/splat/wiki) for more information including [examples](https://github.com/ethteck/splat/wiki/Examples) of projects that use splat.